jdh4/job_defense_shield/docs/configuration.md

 The value of `PROM_SERVER` is taken from `config.py`.

-If you are not interested in addressing the underutilization of actively running jobs then just set this to a dummy path (e.g., `/tmp`).

 ### Violation Logs

-One must specifiy the path to a writable directory to store the underutilization history of each user:
+One must specify the path to a writable directory to store the underutilization history of each user:

 ```yaml
 violation-logs-path: /path/to/violations/
 ```

+If the path does not exist then the software will try to make it.

 The files stored in this directory are read when deciding whether or not sufficient time has passed to send the user another email.
-These files are important and should be backed up.
+These files are important and we recommend maintaining a backup.

 ### Email Settings

 Set the path to your email files.
 These are the files that are read and enhanced by the software.
 A set of examples in found in the `email` directory of the `job_defense_shield` GitHub repository.
+It is recommended to copy the example email files to another directory outside of `job_defense_shield` and put that under version control.

 ```yaml
 email-files-path: /path/to/email/